We are pleased to announce the availability of Apache Spark 3.0 in the Qubole environment.

 Dynamic Partition Pruning

 Dynamic Partition Pruning (DPP) optimization improves the job performance for the queries where the join condition is on the partitioned column by selecting the specific partitions within the table that need to be read at runtime.
-This the amount of data read and processed.
+This is the amount of data read and processed.

 |spark.sql.optimizer.dynamicPartitionPruning.enabled||Disabled by default|